OkayHughes/open-lab-notebook/src/posts/glass_project/meshing.md

 The most mathematically amenable (to me) option is the formulation as a PDE.
 Admittedly this option would also be adaptable to solution on a tetrahedral mesh.
 A downside to this method is that it would almost certainly result in internal levelsets that are non-spherical.
 That is, the continuum analogue of the torus error I mention above occurs on a set of measure zero.
-Furthermore, vanishing gradients in this sort of mismatch would allow this as a valid solution to the strong form of the equations as well.
+Furthermore, vanishing gradients in this sort of mismatch would allow this as a valid solution to the strong form of the equations as wellThe key to all of these: How to encode topological information that holds in the continuum limit (kinda fractal in nature).
+Geometric information is very easy to formulate.
+Idea: good meshing for sphere with arbitrary surface topography.